Relocated Saginaw Valley Research Farm Expands Research in Thumb

 “There’s been extensive research performed at the old Saginaw Valley Beet and Bean Research Farm that has helped advance the dry bean and sugar beet industries in Michigan,” said Ray VanDriessche, director of community and government relations for the Michigan Sugar Co.
 “The cooperative working relationship between MSU and these groups has produced research that has allowed Michigan growers to be national leaders in a variety of commodities and the new farm will allow us to strengthen that leadership.
 There will also be an opportunity to conduct research on other rotational crops like corn, wheat and soybeans.
 These are crops we already have in rotation with sugar beets and dry beans, so it makes for a very good fit.”

-The former research farm, which is owned by dry bean and sugar beet groups, is being donated to MSU to sell.
+The former research farm, which is owned by dry bean and sugar beet groups, will be donated to MSU to sell.

 “The money will be used to help pay for the cost of the new land, facility construction and infrastructure improvements,” said Chuck Reid, director of the MSU Land Management Office.
 “We are extremely grateful for this generous investment in the new farm to help ensure its success and a sustainable future for Michigan agriculture.”